Join Us Thursday Nov 16

 HOLA has developed projects aimed at helping these children in strategic ways to prepare them for life after leaving the orphanages.
 The synergy among the membership of HOLA is amazing and I’m proud to be a part of such a wonderful group of caring and generous individuals that are truly making a difference.”

-– Whitt Sessoms, HOLA President
+– Whitt Sessoms, HOLA VB Board Member

 meet our committed volunteer board members